otvam/pypeec/docs/technical.md

 ## Tests

 * The tests are located in the `tests` folder (using the `unittest` framework).
-* Only integration tests currently exist (no unit tests).
+* * Only integration tests currently exist (no unit tests).
-* The tests are using the Python .
+* The tests are just checking that the code is running with the examples.

 # Warnings